 Eligible Manufacturing Personal Property (EMPP) is defined as all personal property located on occupied real property if that personal property is predominantly used in industrial processing or direct integrated support.
 For personal property that is construction in progress and part of a new facility not in operation, EMPP means all personal property that is part of that new facility if that personal property will be predominantly used in industrial processing when the facility becomes operational.
-Personal property that is not owned, leased or used by the person who owns or leases occupied real property where the personal property to carry on a current on-site business activity.
+Personal property that is not owned, leased or used by the person who owns or leases occupied real property where the personal property is located is not EMPP unless the personal property is located on the occupied real property to carry on a current on-site business activity.
 Personal property that is placed on occupied real property solely to qualify the personal property for an exemption under 9m or 9n is not EMPP.